0200134/LLVM-zero-ecosystem/README.md

 ## 🧠 Join the LLVM-Zero Idea Pool
 > “Ideas are the seeds of independence.”

+Got a vision for post-LLVM evolution?
+Want to share ideas about compiler autonomy, zero-dependency infrastructure, or transparent pipelines?

-💡 Share your concepts, designs, or compiler visions:
+💡 Contribute your concepts, designs, or compiler experiments in our official discussion space:
 👉 [**LLVM-Zero Idea Pool — 아이디어 수집소**](https://github.com/0200134/LLVM-zero-ecosystem/discussions)

+You can:
+- Post new proposals (`idea`, `architecture`, `abi`, `ltss`, `philosophy`, etc.)
+- Discuss compiler independence and transparency
+- Help shape the future of the LLVM-free ecosystem

-🪶 **LLVM-Zero Ecosystem — where dependence ends and autonomy begins.**
+🧩 **LLVM-Zero Ecosystem — where dependence ends and autonomy begins.**

 ---